wasineer-dev/braid/README.md

 #### Input file
   (-f) a CSV file containing a list of bait-preys experiments.
 The first protein at the beginning of every line is a bait protein.
+  (-bp) must be given if your input file is Bioplex 2.0 or Bioplex 3.0.

 #### Model parameters
  1. The log-ratio of false negative rate and false positive rate (-psi)